LeeRadek/RTS/README.md

 # RTS
 My first RTS Project

-Which featers works bbut ned fix:
+Which featers works but ned fix:

 - camera contrll (move camera and zoom camera)
 - selecting units one or more(more than 30 bug not enought icons for more selected units.